magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 able to use a plethora of JS Engine, being [PhantomJS][7] one of them.

-The procedure to add a new task is always the same: add it to the dependencies section of the `build.boot` file and require the its exported namespace by referring the needed symbols as well.
+The procedure to add a new task is always the same: add it to the dependencies section of the `build.boot` file and require its exported namespace by referring the needed symbols as well.

 ```clj
 (set-env!